Trademark Singapore

 Trademark Application

-Once the trademark application is filed with the Intellectual Property Office of Singapore, it will be examined by the Examiner with formality checks and substantive examination.
+Once the trademark application is filed with IPOS, it will undergo formality checks and a substantive examination by the examiner.
 If the application is accepted, it will be published in the Official Journal.
-Any interested party may oppose the registration of your trademark within 2 months of the publication date.
-If there is no opposition from any 3rd party, the mark will be registered and the registration certificate will be issued.
-However, in case of objection, the applicant must respond to the objection within a stipulated time, or else the application will be deemed abandoned.
+Any interested party may oppose the registration of your trademark within two months from the publication date.
+If no opposition is filed, the trademark will be registered, and an electronic certificate of registration will be issued.
+However, if an objection is raised, the applicant must respond within the stipulated time; otherwise, the application will be considered abandoned.

 Time Frame

-A registered trademark in Singapore is valid for a period of 10 years from the date of application, and is renewable for 10 years.
+A registered trademark in Singapore is valid for 10 years from the date of application and can be renewed every 10 years.

 Requirements For Trademark Application in Singapore: